2006 Mammoth Mountain Ski Patrol deaths: Background

-Incident details
+Incident

 On Thursday, April 6, 2006, four Mammoth ski patrollers were working to secure a geothermal vent on Christmas Bowl run (east of Chair 3, now Face Lift Express).
 Ski patrol had worked around the vents for years.
 The area had been closed due to heavy snowfall earlier that day.
 The ski patrol had been digging out fencing that had been buried around the fumarole to prevent skiers from accessing the hazardous vent, which was small but deep.
-According to Mammoth Lakes Mayor Rick Wood, the vent was about 12 feet wide and 22 feet deep.
+According to Mammoth Lakes mayor Rick Wood, the vent was about 12 feet wide and 22 feet deep.
 He told the LA Times: "The gas levels were very high.
 When the patrollers first went to fence it off, there was a lot of snow, but the opening was quite small."

-The snow above the fumarole gave way, causing two of the patrollers, James Juarez and John "Scott" McAndrews, to fall into the vent.
-The two men's cries for help could be heard for a few minutes and then stopped.
+The snow above the fumarole gave way, causing two of the patrollers, James Juarez and John "Scotty" McAndrews, to fall into the vent.
+It was initially reported that the two men called for help for a few minutes, however it is more likely that they were overcome by toxic gases immediately.
 Charles Walter Rosenthal, the first rescuer to enter the fumarole, carried a small bottle of oxygen for the fallen patrollers but none for himself.
 He quickly succumbed to the fumes and died.
-Jeff Bridges then donned an oxygen mask and entered to help, but was also overcome by the toxic gases.
+Jeff Bridges, a second rescuer, then donned an oxygen mask and entered to help, but was also overcome by the toxic gases.
 A third rescuer, Steve McCombs, used a rope to enter, pulled Bridges to safety, and managed to escape the fumes.
 Bridges was treated at Mammoth Lakes Hospital for oxygen deprivation and lung irritation.
 Rosenthal died while attempting the rescue.

 The bodies of the fallen patrollers were recovered, and seven other patrollers—six of whom had responded to the accident—were taken to Mammoth Hospital for treatment of injuries.
-The Mono County, California Coroner determined that the three men died of asphyxiation from the volcanic gases.
+The Mono County Coroner determined that the three men died of asphyxiation from the volcanic gases.

 Victims

 Charles Walter Rosenthal

-Charles Walter Rosenthal was a scientist and member of the Mammoth Ski Patrol.
+Charles Walter Rosenthal, 58, was a scientist and member of the Mammoth Ski Patrol.
 He grew up in Los Angeles and attended Burbank High School (Burbank, California) and University of California, Los Angeles.
 He held a master's degree in snow hydrology from the University of California, Santa Barbara, and worked as a researcher for the Institute for Computational Earth System Science and as a teaching at UCSB.
 He published articles on remote sensing of snow and avalanche forecasting methods and worked for the US Army Corps of Engineers Cold Regions Research and Engineering Laboratory in the summers.
 On the ski patrol, he served as the Snow and Avalanche Analyst and president of the Eastern Sierra Avalanche Center, which he helped to establish.
 He was known for his first ascents in Yosemite Valley and first ski descents in the High Sierra.
 He began working at Mammoth Mountain in 1972–73 and joined the ski patrol in the 1981–82 season.

 Rosenthal was posthumously recognized by the Carnegie Hero Fund for his actions.